Harassment and bullying prevention

 Stop the bullying: Either the bully or the target could have a mental health issue, but there is no excuse to allow bullying behaviour to continue.
 Make sure the behaviour is stopped immediately.

 Use the rule out rule: It is important to rule out a disability as the cause for the behaviour before beginning disciplinary action.
 Ask the employee if there is a health issue that may be impacting their behaviour at work.
 If this is the case, you may need to consider accommodation before, or instead of, discipline.
 This does not mean that the behaviour should be allowed to continue.
-You may wish to refer to Identifying employee issues for leaders for more information about approaching someone with a mental health issue in a way that is safe for both you and the employee.
+You may wish to refer to Identifying employee issues for leaders for more information.

 Help link both parties to effective help:

-If it is the bully who is struggling with their mental health, it must be made clear to them which behaviours are not appropriate.
+If the bully is struggling with their mental health, it's important to clarify which behaviours aren't appropriate.
 The legal duty to accommodate a person with a disability does not include allowing behaviours that harm others.
-If they are unable to comply, they cannot continue to have a negative impact on others in the workplace and may need to take leave to treat their mental illness.
+If they're unable to comply, they cannot continue to have a negative impact on others in the workplace.
+This may mean they need to take leave to treat their mental illness.
 This is as much for the sake of their reputation and well-being as it is for those they may be harming.
-Consider reviewing organizational and community resources that may be available to the employee and share this with them.
+Share organizational and community resources with your employees.

-If the target is experiencing mental health problems, it could alter their perception of the situation.
-Some may judge them as overreacting or hypersensitive, but steps should still be taken to immediately stop the behaviour that is being experienced by the employee as bullying.
+If the employee being targeted is experiencing mental health problems, it could alter their perception of the situation.
+Some may judge them as overreacting or hypersensitive.
+Steps should still be taken to immediately stop the behaviour that's being experienced.
 Even if the behaviour does not fit into your policy definition of bullying, the psychological harm can be significant.
-If you have an employee who is dealing with what they perceive to be bullying behaviour, you may wish to share Protecting ourselves from bullying in addition to sharing available resources.
+If you have an employee who is dealing with what they perceive to be bullying behaviour, you may wish to share Protecting ourselves from bullying.

 Develop policy